ahmaazouzi/cs-topics/networking/security.md

 	- Bob and Alice are actually communicating with each other, and Trudy is not masquerading as one of them.
 	- If communication is tampered with, the tampering is detected.
 	- The fundamentals of cryptography, and how cryptography is used to to encrypt communication, authenticate communicators, and maintaining message integrity.
-	- How to secure applications, TCP connections, IP and LANs using among cryptography among other things.
+	- How to secure applications, TCP connections, and IP using among cryptography among other things.
-	- Organization network security and how it's done through firewalls and intrusion detection systems.

 ## Network Security:
 - **Secure communication** has the following characteristics: